This post is also available in: French

 Greece is a popular tourist destination thanks to its varied landscape and fascinating history and culture.
 One of the most common questions visitors have is “When is the best time to visit Greece?”.
 The answer varies depending on your interests, budget, penchant for heat and the places you want to visit.

-Best Time to Go to Greece (By Season)
+Best Time to Go to Greece in 2021 (By Season)

 Shoulder Seasons in Greece

-Spring sees wildflowers and less crowds, while autumn boasts warm seas that have been heated up through the long summer months.
+Spring sees wildflowers and fewer crowds, while autumn boasts warm seas that have been heated up through the long summer months.

 Peak Season in Greece